AhsanAyaz/react-in-90ish/client-tutorial/README.md

-# React 19 Workshop - PokAImon Generator 🎨
+# React 19 Workshop - AImon Generator 🎨

 Welcome to the React 19 hands-on workshop!
 In this 90-minute tutorial, you'll build a complete React application from scratch, learning modern React patterns and React 19 features.

 ## What You'll Build

-A PokAImon Generator app where you can:
+A AImon Generator app where you can:

-- Draw your own Pokémon-style creatures
+- Draw your own AImon-style creatures
-- Generate AI-powered PokAImon from your doodles
+- Generate AI-powered AImon from your doodles
-- Browse a gallery of created PokAImon
+- Browse a gallery of created AImon
 - Like your favorite creations

 ## What You'll Learn